lexmartinez/hapi-blog/README.md

 DB_PASSWORD=password
 DB_DIALECT=mysql
 ```````
+> With the DB env variables configured, you can create all data schema with `sequelize.method()` command see the [sequelize docs](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html)
  ## Testing

  `hapi-blog` has an [ESLint](https://eslint.org/) integration for consistent code inspection, you can run that tool with command: